htrefil/rkvm/README.md

 - When Windows UAC is active the client needs elevated privileges to function properly.
 You may need to run the client in the System account (e.g. `psexec -sid client ...`)

 ## Project structure
-- `server` - server application code
+- `rkvm-server` - server application code
-- `client` - client application code
+- `rkvm-client` - client application code
-- `input` - handles reading from and writing to input devices
+- `rkvm-input` - handles reading from and writing to input devices
-- `net` - network protocol encoding and decoding
+- `rkvm-net` - network protocol encoding and decoding
-- `certificate-gen` - certificate generation tool
+- `rkvm-certificate-gen` - certificate generation tool

 [Bincode](https://github.com/servo/bincode) is used for encoding of messages on the network and [Tokio](https://tokio.rs) as an asynchronous runtime.